 Providers may obtain the criteria used to make a specific adverse determination by contacting Medical Management at 1-844-626-6813.
 Practitioners also have the opportunity to discuss any adverse decisions with a physician or other appropriate reviewer at the time of notification to the requesting practitioner/facility of an adverse determination.
 The Medical Director may be contacted through Provider Services by calling PA Health & Wellness main toll-free phone number at 1-844-626-6813 and asking for a Peer Review with the Medical Director.
 A care manager may also coordinate communication between the Medical Director and requesting practitioner.

-Participants or healthcare professionals, with the Participant's consent, may request an appeal related to a medical necessity decision made during the authorization or concurrent review process orally or in writing to:
+Providers or Participants may request an appeal related to a medical necessity decision made during the authorization or concurrent review process orally or in writing: